LSRM: High-Fidelity Object-Centric Reconstruction via Scaled Context Windows: Method

 Because our goal is to evaluate context-window scaling, we reduce compute by initializing inverse rendering from the converged NVS weights.
 We apply two task-specific architectural changes: (1) we encode background images with a linear layer \cite{li2025lirm} to better disentangle lighting from materials, and (2) we initialize the BRDF prediction head with pre-trained weights from $\textbf{MLP}_\text{c}$.
 We reuse the same 600K 3D models, rendering them under real HDR environment maps with extensive augmentations.
 Fine-tuning mirrors the three-stage NVS schedule.
 For efficiency, we initialize the first two stages directly from their NVS counterparts and halve the training iterations, while the final stage initializes from the converged second stage.
+Additional training and loss details are provided in Appendix~\ref{sec:app_details}.

+All inference experiments are conducted on a single NVIDIA H100 GPU.
+With 16 input images at the highest resolution, LSRM requires 40 GB peak GPU memory, and the sparse reconstruction transformer reconstructs an object in about 5 seconds on average.
+This remains orders of magnitude faster than optimization-based alternatives \cite{sun2023neural,munkberg2022extracting} and is comparable to LIRM's iterative refinement when using the same number of views.